 Here we are looking at the upper left corner of the screen with the same 'A' and RAM locations as chart #2.
-You can now see that the box is divided 8 times down and 7 times across.
+You can now see that how is divided 8 times to the box is divided 8 times down and 7 times across.
 Each line down is controlled by a different RAM location.
-Each RAM location within it stores 8 separate (bits) of information.
-Think of these bits as 8 separate switches that can be turned on or off by the value of the number POKEd into the RAM location.
+Each RAM location within it stores 8 courses (high). it stores 8 separate (bits) of information.
+Think of these bits as 8 separate switches that can be turned on or off by the value of the number POVE-1-12 at 12.20. ber POKEd into the RAM location.
 The bits as they work on the screen are counted from left to right.

 In binary, the bits are counted from right to left.
 To learn more about binary, check the figures on chart #5.

 To learn more about the address of the Hi-res lines, you can refer to chart #4.